 A long time ago, the area around Okayama Prefecture was called Kibi Province.
-It is said that the province had a good crop of millet so the area was named Kibi, pronounced the same to the grain but written in different Chinese character.
-Now, the kibi dango is written in Chinese character that refers to the dumplings of Kibi Province, not millet.
+It is said that the province had a good crop of millet so the area was named Kibi, pronounced the same to the grain but written in different Chinese characters.
+Now, the kibi dango is written in Chinese characters that refers to the dumplings of Kibi Province, not millet.

 Eight kinds of kibi dango made in Koeido were certified as Halal products in 2014.